-• The University has considered the feedback for CPAS and it will move to the new ANU College of Technology, Systems and Society (name to be confirmed in implementation phase).
+• The University has considered the feedback for CPAS and it will move to the new ANU College of Systems and Society.

-The Deans of the new ANU College of Technology, Systems and Society (name to be confirmed in implementation phase) and the ANU College of Science and Medicine are tasked with continuing to iteratively build collaborative intercollege relationships and touchpoints, especially with regard to research, teaching and engagement.
+The Deans of the new ANU College of Systems and Society and the ANU College of Science and Medicine are tasked with continuing to iteratively build collaborative intercollege relationships and touchpoints, especially with regard to research, teaching and engagement.